brootaylor/brootaylor-v3/src/_content/projects/ecarx-hugo-and-cat.md

 ---
 title: ECARX / Hugo & Cat
 # Populates the `meta description` for a page as well as the project landing page project-specific summary
-summary: Collaborated with Hugo & Cat on a web project for ECARX, a leading automotive technology company.
+summary: Collaborated with Hugo & Cat to build a high-performance Umbraco website for ECARX, featuring advanced animation, interactivity, and a Storybook-powered component system.
 # Populates the opening / `lead` text on a page
 lead:
-  - Collaborated with Hugo & Cat on a web project for ECARX, a leading automotive technology company.
+  - Collaborated with Hugo & Cat to build a high-performance Umbraco website for ECARX, featuring advanced animation, interactivity, and a Storybook-powered component system.

 # Social image details - (Is used by content sharing channels like Facebook, Twitter, WhatsApp, LinkedIn, RSS readers etc.)
 # ##########################################################################################################################